zeptofs/api-documentation/source/index.html.md

 Split will automatically check for available funds right before debits are sent to the bank.
 This check is performed for all contacts with [Instant Account Verification (IAV)](http://help.split.cash/bank-accounts/instant-account-verification-iav).

-However if you want prechecking earlier in the process such as when a Payment Request is approved, there is an optional precheck process.
+If you would like to also precheck available funds before a Payment Request is allowed to be approved, there is an optional precheck attribute as outlined below.

 **Precheck for Payment Requests**